 The Museum of ZZT allows both guests and registered users to provide feedback on any published file.
 Feedback must abide to the rules listed below in order to remain on the site.
 Failure to abide by these rules may lead to your ability to post feedback as well as other site functionality being removed.

-- Do not discuss the contents of the ZIP file archive they're associated with.
+- Must discuss the contents of the ZIP file archive the feedback is being posted on.

-- Are personal attacks on the world's author.
+- Must not contain personal attacks on the world's author(s).

-- Contain slurs (racial, homophobic, transphobic, etc.) or generally create a toxic presence.
+- Must not contain slurs (racial, homophobic, transphobic, etc.) or generally create a toxic presence.

 ZZT has a long history and many authors may be interested in seeing how their worlds hold up today.
-Provided that some time has passed between the world's release and the author's review (there's no explicit amount of time, try to be reasonable), you may review your own world.
+Provided that some time has passed between the world's release and the author's feedback (there's no explicit amount of time, try to be reasonable), you may provide feedback on your own world.
 However, it may be better to submit an article giving the world a proper post-mortem or revisit instead of using the review system.

 If you do review your own world, please opt out of giving a numeric score.

-If you believe a review should be removed because it violates these rules, please contact Dr. Dos with detailed information on what reviews should be deleted and why.
+If you believe certain feedback should be removed because it violates these rules, please contact Dr. Dos with detailed information on what feedback is in violation of which rules.